 What is wireless (RF) energy harvesting?

-The concept of energy harvesting is to receive energy from surroundings sources and convert it into a useful form to power any applications or store the energy for future usage.
-In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna, converts into electric energy and use as a power source for other devices.
+The concept of energy harvesting is to receive energy from surrounding sources and convert it into a useful form to power any applications or store the energy for future usage.
+In wireless (RF) energy harvesting, electromagnetic energy from multiple sources received by an antenna is converted into electric energy and used as a power source for other devices.